Algorithms for the ferromagnetic Potts model on expanders: The random cluster model on the discrete hypercube

 \section{The random cluster model on the discrete hypercube}

 In this section, we prove Theorem~\ref{thm:maincube} about the existence of a structural phase transition for the random cluster model on the discrete hypercube.

-\begin{proof}[Proof of Theorem~\ref{thm:maincube}] The proof of part~\ref{part:subcritical} follows from the proof of part~\ref{part:pt1} of Theorem~\ref{thm:pt}, which shows that with high probability, each component in the random cluster model has size at most $(1 + o(1))\ln n \leq \log_2 n \leq d$.
+\begin{proof}[Proof of Theorem~\ref{thm:maincube}] The proof of part~\ref{part:subcritical} follows from the proof of part~\ref{part:pt1} of Theorem~\ref{thm:pt}, which shows that with high probability, each component in the random cluster model has size at most $(1 + o(1))\ln n \leq \ln_2 n \leq d$.

 For part~\ref{part:supercritical}, suppose there are $K$ components with vertex sets $C_1,\dots,C_K$, where $|C_1| \geq \cdots \geq |C_K|$.
 We make use of the Edwards--Sokal coupling~\cite{ES88}.
 For a subset of edges distributed according to the random cluster model, color each component at random with one of the $q$ colors to get a configuration of the Potts model.
-The proof of part~\ref{part:pt2} of Theorem~\ref{thm:pt} (more specifically, replacing $n/2$ with $\delta n$ in~\eqref{eqn:finallargedeviation}) gives us that there is some $\delta = O\left(\frac{\epsilon\ln q}{q^{\epsilon/4}}\right)$ such that

-Therefore, every component with more than $\delta n$ vertices should get the same color.
+By~\eqref{eqn:pottsprediction}, every component with more than $\delta n$ vertices should get the same color.
 If there are at least two such components, then the probability of this occurring is at most $1/q \ll 1$, thus contradicting~\eqref{eqn:pottsprediction}.

 Henceforth, let us assume that there is at most one component of size at least $\delta n$, that is, $ \max_{i \in \{2,\ldots,K\}}|C_i| \leq \delta n$.
 Let $n_1 := n - |C_1|$.
 We have

 Let $N_j$ be the number of vertices in components $C_2,\ldots C_K$ with color $j$.
 Clearly, $\mathbb{E}N_j = \frac{n_1}{q}$.
 Set $t = \sqrt{\delta} \cdot \ln q$.
 By Hoeffding's inequality, we have that